Satellite broadband

 How fast is satellite broadband?

-While latency won’t be too restrictive if you’re just web browsing or sending emails, it could prove a hindrance if you’re live-streaming, gaming or video calling on VoIP services (phone services over the web), such as Skype.
+Latency won’t be too restrictive if you’re just web browsing or sending emails.
+But it could prove a hindrance if you’re live-streaming, gaming or video calling on VoIP services (phone services over the web), such as Skype.

 How much does satellite broadband cost?

-Although there’s no line rental to pay, hardware, installation and set-up costs can be very pricey, with the most expensive options costing several hundred pounds.
+Although there’s no line rental to pay, hardware, installation and set-up costs can be very pricey, costing several hundred pounds.

 What are the advantages of satellite broadband?

-- Faster download speeds now available – you can now access superfast download speeds and beyond from satellite broadband providers such as Konnect and Starlink.
+- Faster download speeds now available – you can now access superfast download speeds and beyond from some satellite broadband providers.
 This could be especially enticing if you live in an area with a slow and unreliable wired connection.

 What are the disadvantages of satellite broadband?

 - High latency – the biggest issue with satellite broadband is the time lag it suffers due to the distance the signal has to travel.
-While this is unlikely to affect general web surfing too much, it could be frustrating for online gamers and anyone streaming a movie.
-That said, the technology is improving all the time as satellite broadband providers regularly upgrade their hardware.
+That said, the technology is improving all the time.

 -